Is your dog walking with an abnormal gait? Unfortunately, limping in dogs is very common.

 Limping after rest or when it’s cold

 Lameness that occurs after resting may be a sign of osteoarthritis.
-Also, this condition can get worse when the weather’s cold.
+This condition can also get worse when the weather is cold.

 How can I help my dog before taking them to the vet?

-If your dog isn’t in pain, there are some home remedies you can try before transporting them to the vet.
+If your dog isn’t in pain, you can try home remedies before transporting it to the vet.

 With a swollen paw, you can put ice packs on the leg.
 If you can’t get an ice pack, place the leg in a tub of water or spray it with cold water for at least ten minutes.

-Another thing you can do is clean the foot if you notice a wound.
-Use antibacterial soap or an iodine-based solution to clean the affected area.
+You can clean a wound on your dog’s foot with antibacterial soap or an iodine-based solution.
 If the foot has an abscess, soak it in a warm iodine solution or use a warm compressor.
 Be careful not to rupture the abscess.

 CBD oil for arthritis symptoms

 CBD oil is a natural, non-psychoactive compound found in the hemp plant.
-When used medicinally, CBD oils have been shown to be effective in relieving a wide range of ailments, including arthritis pain.
+When used medicinally, CBD oils are effective in relieving a wide range of ailments, including arthritis pain.

-In fact, a recent study showed that CBD oil was able to significantly reduce inflammation and pain in dogs suffering from arthritis.
+A recent study showed that CBD oil significantly reduced inflammation and pain in dogs suffering from arthritis.
 The study’s results indicated that CBD oil is a safe and effective treatment for canine arthritis.

-When transporting your dog to the vet, carry them to the car or use a sling if they can’t walk.
-If your pet can still walk, ensure you use a leash to protect the leg from further injury.
+When transporting your dog to the vet, carry it to the car or use a sling if it cannot walk.
+If it can still walk, ensure you use a leash to protect the leg from further injury.

 What can you expect from the vet?